 5. I’ll wait for [insert possible change here] to see what happens first

-If there is one thing that is constant in our world today, it’s change.
+If there is one thing that is constant in our world today, it’s changed.

-These issues are meaningless for long term investors because there’s always going to be “changes”.
+These issues are meaningless for long-term investors because there are always going to be “changes”.

 Far more important than “timing” the market is actually investing and making a start – probably more important by a factor of 100.